-- · QnexaTM for treating obesity, for which a Phase 2 study has been completed; - Testosterone MDTS® is being developed to treat hypoactive sexual desire disorder in women, for which a Phase 2 study has been completed; and - · Avanafil is being developed for the treatment of erectile dysfunction; for which Phase 2 studies have been completed.
+- OnexaTM for treating obesity, for which a Phase 3 study has been initiated; - LuramistTM (Testosterone MDTS[®]) is being developed to treat hypoactive sexual desire disorder in women, for which a Phase 2 study has been completed; and - · Avanafil is being developed for the treatment of erectile dysfunction; for which Phase 2 studies have been completed.

-Another of our investigational products, EvamistTM, a metered dose transdermal estradiol spray developed for the treatment of vasomotor symptoms associated with menopause, was sold to K-V Pharmaceutical Company ("K-V") on May 15, 2007.
+Another of our investigational products, EvamistTM, a metered dose transdermal estradiol spray approved for the treatment of vasomotor symptoms associated with menopause, was sold to K-V Pharmaceutical Company ("K-V") on May 15, 2007.
 We had completed Phase 3 studies for Evamist in May 2006 and a New Drug Application ("NDA") was approved by the FDA on July 27, 2007.

-On March 30, 2007, we announced that we had entered into a definitive agreement with K-V to transfer certain of our assets and grant a sublicense under our exclusive rights to certain patents and know how related to Evamist pursuant to our Estradiol Development and Commercialization Agreement with FemPharm Pty Ltd. and Acrux DDS Pty Ltd. (together, "Acrux"), dated February 12, 2004, as amended (the "Acrux Agreement") to K-V (the "Transaction").
+Estradiol Development and Commercialization Agreement with FemPharm Pty Ltd. and Acrux DDS Pty Ltd. (together, "Acrux"), dated February 12, 2004, as amended (the "Acrux Agreement") to K-V (the "Transaction").

 On May 15, 2007, the Transaction closed.
-Under the terms of the Transaction, we received an upfront payment of \$10 million upon the closing.
-On August 1, 2007, we transferred and assigned the Evamist FDA submissions, and all files related thereto to K-V and on August 8, 2007, we received a \$140 million milestone payment from K-V. K-V is also responsible for \$1.5 million of the \$3.0 million product approval milestone payment due to Acrux (per the terms of the Acrux Agreement) for approval of the NDA.
+Under the terms of the Transaction, we received an upfront payment of \$10.0 million upon the closing.
+On August 1, 2007, we transferred and assigned the Evamist FDA submissions, and all files related thereto to K-V and on August 8, 2007, we received a \$140.0 million milestone payment from K-V. K-V also paid \$1.5 million of the \$3.0 million product approval milestone payment due to Acrux upon approval of Evamist.
 In connection with the Transaction, in order to obtain Tanabe's release of liens against the Evamist assets and intellectual property, we repaid the Tanabe line of credit.
-We are also eligible to receive certain one-time milestone payments from K-V totaling to \$30 million based on achieving certain sales milestones for Evamist.
+We are also eligible to receive certain one-time milestone payments from K-V totaling to \$30.0 million based on achieving certain annual net sales thresholds for Evamist.